lazysegtree/carto/README.md

 2. Why is it considered post-modern?

 - Parody to my current editor, [helix](https://helix-editor.com)
-  - If NeoVim is considered modern, then Helix is post-modern
+  - If neovim is considered modern, then helix is post-modern
   - If superfile is considered modern, then rovr is post-modern

 3. What can I contribute?